feltus/OSG-GEM/README.md

 # OSG-GEM
-Pegasus workflow that utilizes Open Science Grid(OSG) resources to produce a Gene Expression Matrix (GEM) from DNA sequence files in FASTQ format.
+OSG-GEM is a Pegasus workflow that utilizes Open Science Grid(OSG) resources to produce a Gene Expression Matrix (GEM) from DNA sequence files in FASTQ format.

 ## Introduction